rmuntani/relationship-app-interface/README.md

 This project uses only inline style, and all the configurations are at app.config.js.
 Animations where implemented using Pose.
 Their specifications are inside the components.

+## About the application structure

+The React components in this project are divided in *presentational* componenents, called *components*, and *container* components, called *containers*, similar to what is done on Redux's docs.
+Tests are divided in *components* tests, where props and functions are tested and *container* tests, where a *container* with it's *component* is tested.

 ## Scripts